shionguha/rscripts/README.md

 **structuralequation-examplemodels.R**: A script which fits a standard structural equation model on sample data (provided within the script)

 **t-test-robustness.R*: A script which simulates some data and inspects the robustness of the standard 2 sample t-test.

+**robust-regressions.R**: A script which performs robust multiple linear regression on data.
+This type of a regression is usually quite flexible from small departures from the usual assumptions.